Financial-Times/careers/README.md

 - Cycle to work scheme
 - Discounted gym membership at Nuffield Health
 - Group Income Protection and Life Assurance
-- Free private healthcare with Bupa
+- Free private healthcare with discounted family rates.
 - Dental scheme, eyecare vouchers

 More on [what it's like to work in FT Tech](https://twitter.com/lc512k/status/933748080356265985)